MaNemoj01/inspire-me/README.md

 *Daily dose of inspiration quotes provided by [ZenQuotes API](https://zenquotes.io/) and images by [Unsplash](https://unsplash.com/).*

-> Do anything, but let it produce joy.
+> Life needs to be more than just solving problems every day.
+You need to wake up and be excited about the future.
-> -- Walt Whitman
+> -- Elon Musk